fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

   can show that all homology groups of a Forman arrow are zero, and therefore it is a regular multivector.

+In `ConleyDynamics.jl`, multivector fields can be created in a number of different ways.
+The most direct method is to specify all multivectors of length larger than one in an array of type `Vector{Vector{Int}}` or `Vector{Vector{String}}`, depending on whether the involved cells are referenced via their indices or labels.
+Recall that it is easy to convert between these two forms using the command [`convert_cellsubsets`](@ref).
+The subsets specified by the vector entries have to be disjoint.
+They do not, however, have to exhaust the underlying Lefschetz complex ``X``.
+Any cells that are not part of a specified multivector will be considered as one-element critical cells.
+This reduces the size of the representation in many situations.

+For large Lefschetz complexes, the above method becomes quickly impractical.
+In such a case it is easier to determine a multivector field indirectly, through a mechanism involving *dynamical transitions*.
+This is based on the following result.

+!!! danger "Theorem: Multivector fields via dynamical transitions"
+    Let ``X`` be a Lefschetz complex and let ``\mathcal{D}`` denote an arbitrary collection of subsets of ``X``.
+Then there exists a uniquely determined minimal multivector field ``\mathcal{V}`` which satisfies the following:
+    * For every ``D \in \mathcal{D}`` there exists a ``V \in \mathcal{V}`` such that ``D \subset V``.
+    Note that the sets in ``\mathcal{D}`` do not have to be disjoint, and their union does not have to exhaust ``X``.
+One can think of the sets in ``\mathcal{D}`` as all allowable dynamical transitions.

+The above result shows that as long as one has an idea about the transitions that a system has to be allowed to do, one can always find a smallest multivector field which realizes them.
+Needless to say, if too many transitions are specified, then it is possible that the result leads to the trivial multivector field ``\mathcal{V} =
+\{ X \}``.
+In most cases, however, the resulting multivector field is more useful.
+See also the examples later in this section of the manual.

+The package `ConleyDynamics.jl` provides a number of functions for creating and manipulating multivector fields on Lefschetz
+complexes:

+* The function [`create_mvf_hull`](@ref) implements the above theorem on dynamical transitions.
+It expects two input arguments:
+  A Lefschetz complex `lc`, as well as a vector `mvfbase` that defines the dynamical transitions in ``\mathcal{D}``.
+The latter has to have type `Vector{Vector{Int}}` or `Vector{Vector{String}}`.
+* The function [`mvf_information`](@ref) displays basic information about a given multivector field.
+It expects both a Lefschetz complex and a multivector field as arguments, and returns a `Dict{String,Any}` with the information.
+The `keys` of this dictionary are as follows:
+  - `"N mv"`: Number of multivectors
+  - `"N critical"`: Number of critcal multivectors
+  - `"N regular"`: Number of regular multivectors
+  - `"Lengths critical"`: Length distribution of critical multivectors
+  - `"Lengths regular"`: Length distribution of regular multivectors In the last two cases, the dictionary entries are vectors of pairs `(length,frequency)`, where each pair indicates that there are `frequency` multivectors of length `length`.
+* The function [`extract_multivectors`](@ref) expects as input arguments a Lefschetz complex and a multivector field, as well as a list of cells specified as a `Vector{Int}` or a `Vector{String}`.
+It returns a list of all multivectors that contain the specified cells.
+* The function [`create_planar_mvf`](@ref) creates a multivector field which approximates the dynamics of a given planar vector field.
+It expects as arguments a two-dimensional Lefschetz complex, a vector of planar coordinates for the vertices of the complex, as well as a function which implements the vector field.
+It returns a multivector field based on the dynamical transitions induced by the vector field directions on the vertices and edges of the Lefschetz complex.
+  While the complex does not have to be a triangulation, it is expected that the one-dimensional cells are straight line segments between the two boundary vertices.
+* The utility function [`planar_nontransverse_edges`](@ref) expects
+  the same arguments as the previous one, and returns a list of nontransverse edges as `Vector{Int}`, which contains the corresponding edge indices.
+The optional parameter `npts` determines how many points along an edge are evaluated for the transversality check.
+* The function [`create_spatial_mvf`](@ref) creates a multivector field which approximates the dynamics of a given spatial vector field.
+  While it expects the same arguments as its planar counterpart, the Lefschetz complex has to be of one of the following two types:
+  - The Lefschetz complex is a *tetrahedral mesh* of a region in three dimensions, i.e., it is a simplicial complex.
+  - The Lefschetz complex is a three-dimensional *cubical complex*, i.e., it is the closure of a collection of three-dimensional cubes in space.
+  In the second case, the vertex coordinates can be slightly perturbed from the original position in the cubical lattice, as long as the overall structure of the complex stays intact.
+In that case, the faces are interpreted as Bezier surfaces with straight edges.

+All of these functions will be illustrated in more detail in the examples which are presented later in this section.
+See also the [Tutorial](@ref) for another planar vector field analysis.

+## Invariance and Conley Index

 A multivector field induces dynamics on the underlying Lefschetz complex through the iteration of a multivalued map.
 This *flow map* is given by